MARTIMM/HikingCompanion/README.md

   * [ ] Privacy considerations

 # To do
-*

 # Bugs
 * Can't get the scrollbar right on the pages
-* Can't get fields properly aligned in config entry
+* Color of text in combobox stays black

 ## Changes